Stimulates joint cartilage renewal in dogs and promotes a healthy inflammation response

 MSM is a bioavailable natural form of organic sulfur found in all living organisms.
 It is exceptionally well tolerated and it is rated as one of the safest substances in biology.
 Sulfur is the third most abundant mineral in humans and mamalians, after calcium and phosphorous.
 There is a general assumption that sulfur requirement is met with adequate protein intake which provides the amino acids methionine and cysteine, but disfunctions in methionine metabolism could induce sulfur deficiencies.

 MSM is very helpful for joint metabolism.
-Even severe cases of joint alteration can benefit from MSM supplementation as it is able to significantly improve chronic pain without any side effects.
-Aside from its anti-inflammatory action MSM can also stimulate the the immune system and improve the internal production of Glutathione, the body's major own antioxidant.
+Even severe cases of joint alteration can benefit from MSM supplementation as it is able to significantly improve discomfort without any side effects.
+Aside from supporting a healthy inflammation response, MSM can stimulate the the immune system and improve the internal production of glutathione, the body's major own antioxidant.

 Eggshell Membrane NEM®